darrenmessenger/simon-game/README.md

 ## Deployment

 This project was deployed through GitHub Pages.
+The process was simple and involved going to my repository for this project and clicking on the settings icon.

+I scrolled down to the GitHub Pages section and picked 'Master Branch' as the source, and saved it.
+The URL of the published site was then displayed in that same section.

 Anyone can download the project or clone it from GitHub [here](https://github.com/darrenmessenger/simon-game)

 The live website can be found [here](https://darrenmessenger.github.io/simon-game/).